Rent and service charges are calculated according to the type of property that you live in and also the type of services that we provide.

 If you receive Housing Benefit and this is paid to you by the Council, you must inform them of the change in your charges.

-If you are claiming Universal Credit you must inform the Department for Work and Pensions of the change to your charges.
-Please click here for more detailed information.
+If you are claiming Universal Credit you must inform the Department for Work and Pensions of the change to your charges on or after Monday 6 April 2020.

 Paying your charges

 If you pay by direct debit, we will automatically amend your payments and let you know the new direct debit amount at least 10 working days before the payment is taken.
 If you pay in any other way, please adjust your payments from 6 April 2020.

 If your charges are raised on a weekly basis, our notice of rent change, or rent and service charge change, includes a figure showing your calendar monthly payment amount.